Toggle site contrast Toggle contrast

 Charmaine.Norrish@ldh.nhs.uk, 01582 718978

-As the Deputy Fundraising Manager I have the opportunity to be a part of the expanding fundraising team in an amazing local community charity.
-I have a retail and fundraising background, and feel very lucky to be living and working in such a diverse community.
-Part of my role is supporting the Corporate and Business community with fundraising and have worked with some wonderful local businesses in the last year and hope to expand our reach within this community.
+As the Deputy Fundraising Manager I am privileged to be a part of the Charity Team in an amazing community in and around Bedfordshire.
+With my retail and fundraising background, I bring a whole new level of experience and knowledge.
+Part of my role is supporting fundraising across our community and have worked with some wonderful businesses, community groups and individuals in the last few years.
 I always look forward to meeting our supporters and hearing their reasons for giving.
 Thank you for your ongoing support.

 Karen Bush, Voluntary Services and Community Engagement Manager